Can You Weld Gold? (Everything You Need to Know)

 If you were wondering, “Can you weld gold?”
 The answer is yes!
 TIG welding gold will give you precise and spatter-free pieces.

 All you need to get started is a TIG welder, a micro-torch, shielding gas, and electrodes.
-Just make sure to follow the safety precautions discussed above to ensure a safe and successful welding job.
+Just follow the safety precautions discussed above to ensure a safe and successful welding job.